 ‘Why would anyone want to attack a bakery so badly?’
 He asked when he finally found his voice.

 ‘This is the super strength pill.
-Its last for seven hours and it would help you tonight with these guys.’
+It lasts for seven hours and it would help you tonight when the thugs arrive.’
 She said giving him the pill and a bottle of water.

 ‘When does it kick in?’
 He asked.